basselmahmoud1/STM_Training/session_7/HMM_Phase2/README.md

 ## Project Overview

-This project implements a custom heap memory manager using a static array to simulate the heap.
-It uses a doubly linked list to manage free memory blocks and handle dynamic memory allocation and deallocation, similar to the `malloc` and `free` functions in the C standard library.
+This project implements a custom heap memory manager using a real heap.
+It uses a doubly linked list to manage free memory blocks and handle dynamic memory allocation and deallocation, which is the same implementation of  `malloc` and `free` functions in the C standard library.
 The project also includes a custom implementation of the `HmmAlloc` and `HmmFree` functions.

 ### Features

 - **Custom Memory Allocation (`HmmAlloc`)**: Allocates memory from a static array, managing free and used blocks using a doubly linked list.
 - **Custom Memory Deallocation (`HmmFree`)**: Frees allocated memory and coalesces adjacent free blocks to minimize fragmentation.
 - **Efficient Memory Management**: The manager tracks only the Free blocks, reducing overhead.
-- **Makefile Included**: Easily compile the project using the provided Makefile.
+- **Reallocation of Memory (`realloc`)** : it can increase the size of the previously allocated block without changing its content.
+- **Calloc(`Calloc`)** : it can allocate blocks of memory and initialize that block with `0` .
 - **Algorithm**: `First fit` is the used algorithm

 ## File Structure